pau-lin/Polymacs/README.md

 Polymacs aims to be fast, scalable, future-proof, and modular, providing a robust open-source solution for self-taught learners, adaptable to their individual needs.

 ## Installation
+This package isn’t available on MELPA yet, so both it and its dependencies need to be installed manually.
 ### Required
 - Clone this github repo and add to your init file (default to ~/.emacs.d/init.el or .config/emacs/init.el) :
 ```